 The biggest complaint I’ve heard about the move to Timeline for Pages is the removal of default landing pages.
-Now, instead of being hit with a fangated, predictable call to action about why you should like a page, you’re directed to
+Now, instead of being hit with a fangated, predictable A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." about why you should like a page, you’re directed to

 You know why landing pages were necessary before?
 Because your page was boring.
 Maybe you weren’t boring.
 But you didn’t want people to land on your wall.
 You wanted to give them something interesting in order to inspire an action.

 You know why landing pages aren’t necessary anymore?
 Because if you do it right, your Timeline will be interesting.
 You should be able to sell the reason your brand is likable in a much more natural way.
 See this Timeline?
 I’m awesome.
 Like me.

 You no longer need to point around with arrows, reminding the forgetful where the Like button is.
 The work you do on your Timeline will speak for itself.

 This is almost a 1B.
 Another reason Landing Pages were dumb is that no one went to your page anyway.
 A full 2% (if you’re lucky) of your fans were actually visiting your page.
 And if that many of your fans were visiting, how many non-fans do you think cared enough to check you out (without being sent there with an ad)?